-Wilms tumor is a success story for improving the prognosis of children with cancer using clinical trials.
+Treatment for Wilms tumors is a success story for improving the prognosis of children with cancer using clinical trials.
 Clinical trials are research studies that compare the standard of care with newer approaches to treatments that may be more effective.
 The “standard of care” is the best treatments known.
-Clinical trials may test such approaches as a new drug, a new combination of standard treatments, or new doses of current therapies.
+Clinical trials may test such approaches as a new drug, a new combination of existing treatments, or new doses of current therapies.
 The health and safety of all children who participate in clinical trials are closely monitored.

 The type, stage, and histology of the tumor